chadsansing/ouroboros/gm-resources/planning/session-4.md

 Zharga motions for the PCs to drop their arms.

 Then he looks at Sojourn.
 "Welcome back to the corps."
+And, "You are all sentenced to damnatio memoriae."

 Zharga tosses out 4 badges from beneath their cape.
 3 are Psychopomp badges.
 1 is an Adjudicator badge.
 It's clear that the PCs are expected to choose.